-- Pro-Vice-Chancellor Research (Chair); - Directors of Doctoral Training Centres (DTC)/ Partnerships (DTP) and Sussex Academic DTC/DTP Leads - Director of the Doctoral School; - Postgraduate Association Chair (where the role holder is a postgraduate research student; where not, then the representative from the Doctoral Studies Committee sitting on Senate shall be the representative to the Board).
+- Chair of the Doctoral School - Directors of Doctoral Training Centres (DTC)/ Partnerships (DTP) and Sussex Academic DTC/DTP Leads - Director of the Doctoral School; - Postgraduate Association Chair (where the role holder is a postgraduate research student; where not, then the representative from the Doctoral Studies Committee sitting on Senate shall be the representative to the Board). - Directors of Doctoral Studies of the Schools; - One representative from IDS; - Three postgraduate research School Student Representatives (one of each from Arts, Science including BSMS and Social Sciences); - Chair of the Research Degree Examination Board;

-- USSU Postgraduate Education Officer
+- One elected Officer of the Students' Union

 - Director of Research and Enterprise;

 - Director for the Student Experience;

 - Assistant Director of the Doctoral School (Secretary).